FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- participatesRate: participation threshold, in percentage units
+-participatesRate: participation threshold, percentage unit
-- winRate: by weight threshold, percentage unit
+-winRate: by weight threshold, percentage unit

 **Return value**

-- proposalId: returns the ID number of the proposal
+-proposalId: Returns the ID number of the proposal

 #### setDeployAuthType

 Set the ACL policy for deployment.
-Only white _ list and black _ list policies are supported.
+Only white _ list and black _ list policies are supported

 **Parameters**

-- deployAuthType: When type is 1, it is set to a whitelist.
-When type is 2, it is set to a blacklist.。
+-deployAuthType: When type is 1, it is set as a white list, and when type is 2, it is set as a black list。

 **Return value**

-- proposalId: returns the ID number of the proposal
+-proposalId: Returns the ID number of the proposal

 #### modifyDeployAuth